SU-SWS/stanford_profile_helper/README.md

   -  These may include, but are not necessarily limited to:
     - Update the version in any `info.yml` files, including in any submodules.
     - Update the CHANGELOG to reflect the changes made in the new release.
-- Make a PR to merge your release branch into `master`
+- Make a PR to merge your release branch into `main`
 - Give the PR a semver-compliant label, e.g., (`patch`, `minor`, `major`).
 This may happen automatically via Github actions (if a labeler action is configured).
-- When the PR is merged to `master`, a new tag will be created automatically, bumping the version by the semver label.
+- When the PR is merged to `main`, a new tag will be created automatically, bumping the version by the semver label.
 - The github action is built from: [semver-release-action](https://github.com/K-Phoen/semver-release-action), and further documentation is available there.